bombasticSlacks/Aspirant/Game/Magic-Items.md

 > A shield that lets you speak any language.

 ### Designing Magic Items
 When you create a magic item, it should:
 * Have a beneficial power or ability.
 This can be passive or require activation.
 * Have some visual distinction for this power.
 * Based on the power level of the benefit, it should have a [Drawback](#Drawback) or catch.
 #### Drawback
 Your item's drawback shouldn't be crippling, the item shouldn't feel cursed.
 The drawback should add some flavour or maybe lead to interesting or problematic scenarios.

+The drawback to [Ephemeral](#Ephemeral) items is usually that they can be exhausted.

 > Perhaps boots that give you the ability to jump massive distances make your feet smell like an ogres.